JhansiY1/AI-And-Tech/README.md

 5.**go to the link**

-  in terminal it will show link like this  Running on http://127.0.0.1:5000 ctrl+click on the link it will open a website on your system
+  in terminal it will show link like this  [Running on http://127.0.0.1:5000] ctrl+click on the link it will open  website locally in your default browser.

 6.**Subscribing**